• HELLO SCOTLAND

 Throwing the hammer is also very popular at the Highland Games.
 The hammer is a metal ball of 16 or 22lbs in weight, attached to a four feet shaft and thrown in a similar manner to the Olympic hammer throw.
 Winner is decided by who throws the hammer the furthest.
 The ladies take part in the hammer throwing too.

-Scotland has a packed calendar of traditional Highland Gatherings in Summer, and one of the last Gamed of the season is the popular Braemar Gathering, which has always been graced with a member of the Royal Family.
+Scotland has a packed calendar of traditional Highland Gatherings in Summer, and one of the last Games of the season is the popular Braemar Gathering, which has always been graced with a member of the Royal Family.

 EventsThe Perth Highland Games has grown over the years and is now a popular venue, and the Isle of Skye features the Games as one of the main events on the calendar, attracting visitors from afar.
 The Scottish Official Board of Highland Dancing (SOBHD) is recognised as the world governing body of Highland dancing.